lobsters/lobsters/docs/setup_with_docker.md

 * Run your app server:
   * IF your app server is running, Run `docker attach <CONTAINER_NAME>`
     * Example: `docker attach lobsters-app`
-    * You can check if it is running by running `docker ps` and if you see something similiar by the below image, then the app server is running
+    * You can check if it is running by running `docker ps` and if you see something similar by the below image, then the app server is running
     ![docker ps](./docker_ps.jpg)
   * IF you app server is not running, Run `docker compose run --rm --service-ports app`
     * `--rm` ensures that you do not create orphaned containers